Akutchi/Path_Solver/readme.md

 - The Queue : Place 1 for pixel on the queue, 0 on those not in it.

 The queue, being a bit special, is to be more discussed about.
 The queue is a NxN+1 list of Integers.
 It has the value 1 if a pixel is in the queue, 0 if not.
-The last element of the queue is the number of elements in the queue.
+The last element of the queue is the number of elements still in the queue.\
 For the queue, I decided for an array instead of a vector because it allowed for a faster neighbours search.
-If I had used a vector, I would have had a O(M.N) in time (N is the queue size, M the size until we reach a neighbour, M <= N) while I could here have a O(1).
+If I had used a vector, I would have had a O(CM.N) in time (N is the queue size, M the size until we reach a neighbour, M <= N and C is the number of neighbours to search for) while I could here have a O(1).
 However, this has the downside of having a O(N) [2] for the search of the minimum, instead of a O(1) for the vector implementation.

-[1] After converting UInt8 to Float.
+[1] After converting UInt8 to Float.\
 [2] With my current implementation.

 ## Configuration